nicewang/nicewang/README.md

 ## What I am doing on Github?

-Typically, a close-loop of research & exploration on topics that interest me most:
+Typically, a closed-loop of research & exploration on topics that interest me most:

 ![close_loop](.assets/close_loop.svg)